Federal income tax: Rules & ways to reduce your tax burden

 05.03.2024

-The federal income tax is a tax the federal government imposes on the money each individual earns, whether it’s through a full-time job, a business they own, or their investments.
+The federal income tax is imposed by the federal government on individual earnings.
+This includes income from a person’s full-time job, a business they own, or their investments.

-The federal income tax dates back to the Civil War when President Lincoln signed the nation’s first tax into effect to pay for the war efforts.
-Income taxes would come and go throughout the following half-century until the ratification of the 16th amendment, which gave the federal government the power to collect income taxes.1
+The federal income tax originated during the Civil War, introduced by President Lincoln to fund wartime efforts.1 Income taxes would come into force intermittently until 1913, when the ratification of the 16th Amendment gave the federal government the power to collect income taxes.

 The purpose of the federal income tax is to fund the U.S. government.
-Though there are other types of taxes and government revenue, income taxes represent the single largest source of revenue for the federal government, followed by Social Security and Medicare taxes and then corporate income taxes.2
+Although there are other types of taxes and government revenue, individual income taxes represent the single largest source of revenue for the federal government, followed by Social Security and Medicare taxes, and then corporate income taxes.2

-The money the government raises in income taxes and other revenue sources is then spent on expenditures that include (in order of amount):
+The money the government raises in income taxes and other revenue sources is then spent on expenditures that include (in order of amount):3

 • Social Security